siavashmhi/SwCluster/README.md

 ansible all -m ping -i inventory/hosts.yml --user root --private-key /path/to/private-key
 ```

-Change Advertise ip addresses and Change network and secret variables:
+Change Advertise ip addresses and Change network and secret variables,
 if you don't need to create network and secret resources,
 you don't need to change network and secret variables.